PATh provides services and technologies for distributed high-throughput computing (dHTC)!

 For Researchers

-US-affiliated projects can use an OSG-Connect Access Point to harness the capacity of the Open Science Pool.
+US-affiliated researchers can use an OSG-Operated Access Point to harness the capacity of the Open Science Pool.
+Sign up now and join the hundreds of projects using the OSPool!

 For Organizations